-We have chosen Being There Tameside as our organisation of the month for December
+We have chosen Being There as our organisation of the month

-We support people living with cancer and other life limiting illnesses to receive emotional and practical support enabling them to manage their conditions more effectively.
-With the help of our volunteers we offer two main services to people; Home-Visiting/befriending support and Hospital transport.
-All our volunteers are trained and come from all walks of life.
+Being There support people living with cancer and other life limiting illnesses to receive emotional and practical support enabling them to manage their conditions more effectively.
+With the help of their volunteers they offer 3 main services to people; Home-Visiting/befriending support, hospital transport and a social group.
+All their volunteers are trained and come from all walks of life.
 Some have already supported a family member or friend with a long term health condition and some have personal experience so they understand how difficult and isolating it can be!

-Our Transport volunteers support people needing medical treatment.
-Our drivers provide an invaluable service to help transport clients to and from hospital and medical appointments and occasionally to Being There social groups.
-Our drivers use their own vehicles and offer emotional support to people and may occasionally sit and wait with people awaiting treatment.
+Their Transport volunteers support people needing medical treatment.
+The drivers provide an invaluable service to help transport clients to and from hospital and medical appointments and occasionally to Being There social groups.
+Their drivers use their own vehicles and offer emotional support to people and may occasionally sit and wait with people awaiting treatment.

 Why volunteer with Being There-Tameside and Glossop?